The Routledge Handbook of Panpsychism

 Panpsychism is the view that consciousness – the most puzzling and strangest phenomenon in the entire universe – is a fundamental and ubiquitous feature of the world, though in a form very remote from human consciousness.
 At a very basic level, the world is awake.
 Panpsychism seems implausible to most, and yet it has experienced a remarkable renaissance of interest over the last quarter century.
 The reason is the stubbornly intractable problem of consciousness.
 Despite immense progress in understanding the brain and its relation to states of consciousness, we still really have no idea how consciousness emerges from physical processes which are presumed to be entirely non-conscious.

-The volume will be useful to students and scholars as both an introduction and as cutting edge philosophical engagement with the subject.
+The volume will be useful to students and scholars as both an introduction and as cutting-edge philosophical engagement with the subject.
 For anyone interested in a philosophical approach to panpsychism, the Handbook will supply fascinating and enlightening reading.
 The topics covered are highly diverse, representing a spectrum of views on the nature of mind and world from various standpoints which take panpsychism seriously.

 Preface William Seager

-1. Introductory Essay: A Panpsychist Manifesto William Seager
+1. Introduction: A Panpsychist Manifesto William Seager

 Part I: Historical Reflections